Over the years, I’ve noticed that people, especially the athletes I’ve coached, those who have the best insulin sensitivity, are able to:

 Unfortunately, because of aging, genetics, negative hormonal changes, lifestyle, stress, and a poor diet, over time your blood sugar levels go higher and higher.
 Your body will then release more and more insulin to lower the high blood sugar.

-Which means your body doesn’t feel the insulin just like it used to and your body has to produce even MORE insulin to lower your blood sugar.
+This means your body doesn’t feel the insulin just like it used to and your body has to produce even MORE insulin to control your blood sugar.

 Now, I’m oversimplifying all of this, but you get the point.

 Insulin is an essential hormone and you need it to live.
 BUT, high levels of insulin, cause fat storage, especially around the belly.

 And as you become more and more insulin resistant, the carbs you eat don’t go into the muscle cells as well.
 They don’t get used up as energy either.